10th Annual Cardiovascular Research Institute (CVRI) Symposium

 Physicians, Fellows, Residents, Trainees, Physician Assistants, and Nurses/Nurse Practitioners specializing in cardiovascular research and care, and all other practitioners interested in cardiovascular sciences

 At the conclusion of the activity, participants should be able to:

-Summarize the molecular mechanisms of oxygen homeostasis
+- Summarize the novel molecular mechanisms of vascular disease.

 Lecture and Question & Answer

 An evaluation by questionnaire will address program content, presentation, and possible bias.

 Baylor College of Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 Baylor College of Medicine designates this live activity for a maximum of 7.00 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 - 7.00 AMA PRA Category 1 Credit™